blog-image

 Key findings include:

-• Preventive care utilization increased by 28% in the areas where more healthcare personnel were deployed.
+• Preventive care utilization increased by 28% in the areas where more healthcare personnel were deployed2.

 • Mixed results were observed for curative care, with no significant increase in treatments within 30 days, possibly due to delays in accessing care.